 Newly restored Canada Pavilion unveiled at the 16th International Architecture Exhibition

 After six decades presenting some of the country’s most celebrated artists and architects, the Canada Pavilion in Venice, Italy has undergone a major, $3-million restoration.
 The designated heritage building is an important architectural landmark in the Giardini di Castello, the traditional site of the International Art and Architecture Exhibitions of La Biennale di Venezia.
-Restored to its original 1957 design with functional upgrades, the renewed Pavilion will be officially unveiled on May 26, 2018 at the 16th International Architecture Exhibition.
+Restored to its original 1957 design with functional upgrades, the renewed Pavilion was officially unveiled on May 26, 2018 at the 16th International Architecture Exhibition.

 Produced by the National Film Board of Canada (NFB), this series of short films features interviews with key Canadian and Italian contributors to the restoration project.

 Architect, Studio Belgiojoso

 Marc Mayer, Director and CEO, National Gallery of Canada (2008–2019)

 Karen Colby-Stothart, CEO, National Gallery of Canada Foundation